- Home

 Tree City USA

-The City of Gulf Shores has been named a Tree City for the past 35 years.
-To be a tree City, the community must meet four standards set by the National Arbor Day Foundation and the National Association of State Foresters:
+The City of Gulf Shores has been named a Tree City for 38 years.
+To be a Tree City recipient, the community must meet four standards set by the National Arbor Day Foundation.
+Communities must meet all four standards through activities accomplished between January 1 and December 31.

 Tree City USA Growth Awards

-The Tree City USA Growth Award is awarded by the Arbor Day Foundation to recognize higher levels of tree care by participating Tree City USA communities.
-The Growth Award highlights innovative programs and projects as well as successes across the country.
+The Tree City USA Growth Award is presented annually by the Arbor Day Foundation to participating Tree City USA communities that demonstrate a high level of tree care and community engagement during the calendar year.

 Tree City USA – Sterling Communities